pikelet-lang/pikelet/book/src/language/records.md

 record { x = 3; y = 3 } : Record { x : F32; y : F32 }
 ```

-Note thaw we no longer need to annotate each field!
+Note that we no longer need to annotate each field!
 Pikelet was able to pick up
 the type of each field from the type definition during type checking.
 You can
 read more about Pikelet's type inference on [the type inference page](./type-inference).